3sd/civicrm-chatbot/README.md

 ## Developers

-Build a development / demonstration environment site using the build scripts in the build directory.
+Check out the [chatbot-demo](chatbot-demo) directory for a demonstration environment built using buildkit.

 ### Tests